 What is a pump-and-dump scam?

 A pump-and-dump scam usually centers around an investment “opportunity.”
 Schemers attempt to boost the price of investments through market manipulation in order to profit from the victims buying the asset at an inflated price.
-In some cases, the stock chosen might be relatively inexpensive, so it seems like an easy way to turn a small amount of money into a large profit.
+In some cases, the stock chosen might be relatively inexpensive, so it seems easy to turn a small amount of money into a large profit.

-How to spot a crypto pump-and-dump scheme
+How to spot a crypto pump-and-dump

 - New token with a rapid rise in price: One of the biggest red flags is when a new or unknown token suddenly sees a rapid rise in price.
 This can be an indication someone is trying to pump up the token.